You may not know this:

-Verizon Wireless is arguably the best cell phone company with the most reliable service out there covering 99 percent of the U.S. Although Verizon cell phone plans tend to be more expensive than most other cell phone plans, many customers believe it's worth the price for reliable nationwide and international coverage.
-Verizon Wireless has a variety of plan options including:
+Verizon Wireless is arguably the best cell phone company with the most reliable service out there covering 99 percent of the U.S. Although Verizon cell phone plans tend to be more expensive than most other monthly plans, many customers believe it's worth the price for reliable nationwide and international coverage.
+Verizon Wireless has a variety of plan options (That we also have guides on) including:

 Another great thing about Verizon is that they support the best smartphones and cell phones on the market right now.
-You can get pretty much any phone you desire.
+You can get pretty much any mobile phone you desire with them.
 You can also add a tablet data plan to your Verizon Wireless cell phone plan for a small price.

-If you're stuck in a contract with another company, you can switch to Verizon and they'll buy out your old contract.
+If you're stuck in a contract with another wireless service provider, you can switch to Verizon and they'll buy out your old contract.
 If you have a balance on your old device, you can trade in the device and receive cash back for your phone and plan balance.